 Risk factors for UTIs

-There are several other risk factors that increase the risk of developing a urinary tract infection.
-The main risk factor is something we see and manage on a daily basis, another really common presentation…constipation!
+Several other risk factors increase the risk of developing a urinary tract infection.
+However, the main risk factor is something we see and manage daily; another common presentation…constipation!
 If you haven’t yet read Chris Dadnam’s Conversations about Constipation post, now would be a great time to have a refresher as these two conditions go hand in hand.

-After taking a good constipation history and examining the abdomen, it’s important you assess the spine looking for dimples, swellings, birthmarks or hairy patch lesions that can be associated with a neuropathic bladder.
-This should be followed by a lower limb neurological assessment.
+After taking a good constipation history and examining the abdomen, you must assess the spine looking for dimples, swellings, birthmarks or hairy patch lesions associated with a neuropathic bladder.
+A lower limb neurological assessment should follow this.
 I think of this as running a bath after a hard day at work.
-You are unable to fully empty the tub afterwards but continue to add more bathwater to the tub every time… this will encourage infection to harbour.
+You cannot empty the tub afterwards but continue adding more bathwater to the tub every time… this will encourage the infection to harbour.
 Recurrent UTIs may be the main presenting complaint in young children and should always prompt a review of the spine.

 Foreign bodies such as intermittent or indwelling catheters also pose a risk.
 But it is essential to remember the last risk factor, not visible to the eye … namely urinary reflux.

 Yes.
 This is simply a term describing where, anatomically, the reflux occurs – from the bladder (vesico) to the ureters (ureteric).
 As a result, urine flows back up from the bladder to the ureters causing bidirectional flow.